 What is Scrumban?

-Scrumban is a popular agile development approach, which is a combination of two product management tools – Scrum and Kanban.
-By integrating these two tools, teams can benefit from the important aspects of both the models such as the efficiency of Scrum and the visual organization of Kanban.
+By integrating these two tools, teams can benefit from the essential aspects of both models.
+Such as the efficiency of scrum and the visual organization of kanban.

-Moreover, Scrumban proves to be a much more flexible model as compared to other productivity tools because it is a combination of two tools and can be adjustable according to the individual needs of a team.
-Teams that use the Scrumban approach usually undertake strategic tasks and simultaneously improve their processes.
+Moreover, scrumban proves to be a more flexible model than other productivity tools.
+This is because it is a combination of two tools and can be adjustable according to a team’s individual needs.

 How does Scrumban work?